Car Crash Statistics [2024]

 Although many of us get into cars every day without considering the risk, they can be a dangerous mode of transportation.
-Learn more about car crash statistics — in California and nationwide — below.
+In the wrong hands, a car can become a lethal weapon.
+But even if you’re a good driver, it takes just one moment of inattention to cause a tragedy on the road.

 California Car Crash Statistics